-This document supports the information presented in the Bystronic Sustainability Data and Performance Report and provides additional details on our sustainability data collection and calculation methodology.
+This document supports the information presented in Bystronic annual report 2024 and provides additional details on our sustainability data collection and calculation methodology.

 ESG data is presented in support of Bystronic's long-term ambitions and mid-term targets.
 Therefore, the document follows the same ESG framework structure adopted by Bystronic.